The erector spinae is a main troublemaker when it comes to low back pain.

 This way you already have a clue where to start your search for tender spots in your muscle.

 The latter can mimic an acute angina.
-In case of such pain, always consult your doctor immediately to rule out serious disease.
+In case of such pain, always consult your doctor immediately to rule out any serious disease.

 Trigger points in the lower part of the iliocostalis thoracis can refer pain upwards and downwards as well as in the area of the outer abdomen.